 Your home care business will need staff to open its doors and in the case of Minnesota the key staff/managers need to be identified in the initial application process.
 Hiring the staff and making sure they get paid is an important part of starting your home care business.
 This process can be done by the home care business owners or a professional equipped to handle these situations.
 The state of Minnesota has very specific laws associated with being an employer.
 This can make or break the agency if they do not follow the letter of the law.

 Minnesota Resources for Starting your Home Care Business

 What are you waiting for?
 Get started on your home care license in Minnesota today!

-Call us today to get started on your Minnesota home care license application.
+Call us today to get started on your home care license in Minnesota application.
 Ask us how we can help you start your home care business.
 We do the work for you!